pacmaninbw/VMWithEditor/README.md

 Modular Design

 ## Linux Development Environment
-Two unit test directories currently have Linux makefiles.
+Nine unit test directories currently have Linux makefiles.
+Five unit test directories currently contain CMakeLists.txt that work.
 The current Linux build environment is a Virtual version of Fedora running in VMWare Workstation 16 on Windows 10., the compiler is gcc.
 The standard has been switched from C90 to C99.

 ## My Original Development Environment.
  - Visual Studion 2019 Professional.